mikrono/tModLoaderWiki_kr_ko/ModPlayer.md

 Allows you to do anything after the update code for the player's held item is run.
 Hooks for the middle of the held item update code have more specific names in ModItem and ModPlayer.

+### public virtual void GetWeaponDamage(Item item, ref int damage)

+Allows you to temporarily modify a weapon's damage based on player buffs, etc. This is useful for creating new classes of damage, or for making subclasses of damage (for example, Shroomite armor set boosts).

+### public virtual void GetWeaponKnockback(Item item, ref float knockback)

+Allows you to temporarily modify a weapon's knockback based on player buffs, etc. This allows you to customize knockback beyond the Player class's limited fields.

 ### public virtual void CatchFish(Item fishingRod, Item bait, int liquidType, int poolSize, int worldLayer, int questFish, ref int caughtType, ref bool junk)

 Allows you to change the item the player gains from catching a fish.
 The fishingRod and bait parameters refer to the said items in the player's inventory.
 The liquidType parameter is 0 if the player is fishing in water, 1 for lava, and 2 for honey.
 The poolSize parameter is the tile size of the pool the player is fishing in.
 The worldLayer parameter is 0 if the player is in the sky, 1 if the player is on the surface, 2 if the player is underground, 3 if the player is in the caverns, and 4 if the player is in the underworld.
 The questFish parameter is the item ID for the day's Angler quest.
 Modify the caughtType parameter to change the item the player catches.
 The junk parameter is whether the player catches junk; you can set this to true if you make the player catch a junk item, and is mostly used to pass information (has no effect on the game).